5jt/dyalog-cookbook/manuscript/Z01_Windows_Environment_Variables.md

 ## Outdated?!

 Some consider environment variables an outdated technology.
 We don't want to get involved into a religious argument here but we insist that enviroment variables will be round for a very long time, and that Windows relies on them.
-Also, they are standard in Linux and Mac OS.
+Also, they are standard in Linux and macOS.

 ## The variables